2018 Democratic Republic of the Congo general election

 Preliminary results were scheduled to be announced on 6 January 2019, with the final result on 15 January and the inauguration of the next president on 18 January.
-However, it was later announced on 5 January that the publication of preliminary results would be delayed, as less than half of the votes have been obtained by the election commission.
-On 10 January the election commission declared Félix Tshisekedi, leader of the Union for Democracy and Social Progress opposition party, as the winner of the election.
+However, it was later announced on 5 January that the publication of preliminary results would be delayed, as less than half of the votes have been obtained by the electoral commission.
+On 10 January the commission declared Félix Tshisekedi, leader of the Union for Democracy and Social Progress opposition party, the winner of the election.
 Martin Fayulu, who came in second, has claimed that the election was rigged and that he will challenge the result in the DRC's Constitutional Court.
 The country's influential Roman Catholic Church, which deployed 40,000 election monitors, has also said the official result does not align with its observations, which place Fayulu as the winner.
 On 12 January it became known that parties supporting Joseph Kabila won the majority of seats in the National Assembly.
-The Constitutional Court announced on January 14 that it would review Fayulu's appeal of the result, and would make a ruling on January 19.
-On January 19, the Constitutional Court rejected Fayulu's challenge of the election results, upholding Tshisekedi's victory.
-Fayulu claims to be the "legitimate" president and has called for protests.
+The Constitutional Court announced on 14 January that it would review Fayulu's appeal of the result, and would make a ruling on 19 January.
+That day, the Constitutional Court rejected Fayulu's challenge of the election results and upheld Tshisekedi's victory.
+Fayulu claimed to be the "legitimate" president and called for protests.

 While Tshisekedi had won the election, parties aligned with Kabila secured a majority in the National Assembly and later in the Senate during the March 2019 Senate election.
 Because of this Tshisekedi's ability to implement policies or appoint a new Prime Minister were limited, and while negotiations have been ongoing to form a new government the President has been working with the former cabinet of Kabila.
-It was not until 20 May 2019 that he appointed Kabila ally and career bureaucrat Sylvestre Ilunga as his designate for Prime Minister.
-The parliamentary majority faction and President Tshisekedi came to an agreement on forming a new government by July 27, 2019, choosing the 65 members of the new cabinet.
-Out of those, 42 posts went to Common Front for Congo-aligned candidates, while 23 went to the Heading for Change coalition (Tshisekedi's alliance).
+It was not until 20 May 2019 that he appointed Kabila ally and career bureaucrat Sylvestre Ilunga as his designate for prime minister.
+The parliamentary majority faction and President Tshisekedi came to an agreement on forming a new government by 27 July 2019, choosing the 65 members of the new cabinet.
+Out of those, 42 posts went to the Kabila-aligned Common Front for Congo candidates, while 23 went to the Heading for Change coalition (Tshisekedi's alliance).
 The new Ilunga government formally took office in late August 2019.